nsone/dataformat/README.md

-# Dataformat
+# dataformat

-Dataformat is a Java Annotation-based binary format to POJO converter
+dataformat is a Java Annotation-based binary format to POJO converter

 ## Examples